 Skip advert

 • Middling range figures

 Many modern electric cars are designed from the start to use batteries only, but the BMW iX1 is not one of them.
 It’s closely related to the petrol and diesel-powered BMW X1 SUV and has been modified to accept batteries and electric motors.
-This is good and bad - it means there are some compromises, but it also looks a lot like a normal car inside and out.
+This is good and bad – it means there are some compromises, but it also looks a lot like a normal car inside and out, making it an easy transition for buyers who are unlikely to have owned an EV before.

 Advertisement - Article continues below

 So along with the BMW X1’s petrol, diesel and plug-in hybrid engines, there is now the BMW iX1’s fully-electric set-up.
-Being a small premium SUV, the iX1 has lots of rivals including the Volvo XC40 Recharge (and the sleeker C40), the Mercedes EQA, the Lexus UX 300e and the Audi Q4 e-tron.
-All of these are aimed at people who want an upmarket SUV but don’t need something large and imposing like one of BMW’s more expensive models.
+Being a small premium SUV, the iX1 has lots of rivals including the Volvo EX40 (and the EC40 coupe-SUV), Mercedes EQA, Lexus UX 300e, Audi Q4 e-tron and Tesla Model Y. All of these are aimed at people who want an upmarket SUV but don’t need something large and imposing like one of BMW’s more expensive models.

+Skip advert